Interested in Buying a Home?

 Step 4: Negotiating the Offer

 Once you find the perfect home, you will need to make an offer to the seller.
 This is typically the most difficult part of the home-buying process because the involved parties have completely opposite goals.
 In general, the more you know about a seller’s motivation, the stronger negotiating position you have.
 For example, a seller who must relocate quickly due to a job transfer may be amenable to a lower price.
 Remember that the listing price is what the seller would like to receive, but it is not necessarily what they will settle for.
-Before making an offer, check the recent sales prices of comparable homes in the neighborhood to see how the seller’s asking price compares.
+Before making an offer, we will check the recent sales prices of comparable homes in the neighborhood to see how the seller’s asking price compares and in the likely case of competition, we'll discuss strategies for beating out the other buyers.

 Step 5: Inspecting and Insuring the Property